The reliable pension plan was once a staple retirement benefit in corporate America.

 A 401(k) is technically considered a defined contribution plan, and, unlike a pension, it’s funded using pre-tax dollars from your income rather than by your employer.
 Often, however, your employer will match a defined percentage of your contributions.

-A 401(k) allows you to tap into the potential of markets and enjoy tax-advantaged growth while funds are held in the account.
+A 401(k) allows you to tap into the potential of markets and enjoy tax-advantaged growth while funds are held the account.
 This allows you to benefit from being invested in the stock market, which has historically returned 7 percent annually after accounting for inflation.
 But markets don’t always go up, which means your retirement savings may be exposed to risk, and there’s no lifetime income guarantees.

 Although pensions are in decline, there are still several ways to add guaranteed income to your retirement plan.
 For starters, you can begin receiving Social Security benefits as early as 62 (the benefit grows the longer you wait).
 Social Security will pay you for life, but it probably won’t cover all your needs in retirement.
 But you have options.